 Below is a clip from Telemundo featuring PERRO member Claudia Lucero talking about the future of the Fisk site…

 Progress Illinois has released a video and article about the problems with Chicago’s two coal-fired power plants and the efforts to pass the Chicago Clean Power Ordinance.
-It features a number of PERRO members including Jerry Mead-Lucero, Leila Mendez, Rose Gomez and Aran Yoo.
+It features a number of PERRO members including Jerry Mead-Lucero, Leila Mendez and Rose Gomez.